 Earth, overrun by hell.
-The trailer shows burning skyscrapers and lots of open wasteland.
-That suggests we'll be fighting in wider levels with a bit more spectacle than the original reboot's Martian facility.
+As shown by this gnarly concept art, the planet's skyscrapers and streets are bursting open at the seams with hell energy while demonic tentacles are strangling everything they touch.
+The environment suggests we'll be fighting in wider levels with a bit more spectacle than the original reboot's Martian facility.

 Probably the most surprising thing about the QuakeCon 2018 footage was seeing usernames in the air above various demons' heads.
 Turns out players can "invade" another player's session as demons and work together to doom the Doomguy, not unlike Dark Souls' invasion mechanic.
 If that sounds like a less awesome version of hell to you, id Software confirmed that you can turn the feature off.